Extended periodic table: Synthesis attempts

 Attempts have been made to synthesize the period 8 elements up to unbiseptium, except unbitrium.
 All such attempts have been unsuccessful.
-An attempt to synthesize ununennium, the first period 8 element, is ongoing as of 2025.
+Attempts to synthesize ununennium and unbinilium, the first two period 8 elements, are ongoing as of 2026.

 Ununennium (E119)

-The synthesis of element 119 (ununennium) was first attempted in 1985 by bombarding a target of einsteinium-254 with calcium-48 ions at the superHILAC accelerator at Berkeley, California:
+The synthesis of element 119 (ununennium) was first attempted in 1985 by bombarding a sub-microgram target of einsteinium-254 with calcium-48 ions at the superHILAC accelerator at Berkeley, California: